 Are seals taking over beaches and causing beach closures due to their feces?

 - A recent Woods Hole Oceanographic Institution (WHOI) study based on data collected by the Massachusetts Department of Public Health indicated that seals are not driving beach closures.
 Over time, water quality closures of beaches near seals did not increase and may, in fact, have decreased, while water quality closures of beaches far from seals remained steady or increased.
 Additional research is needed to confirm that beach closures are caused by effluent from human sources.

-Is the Marine Mammal Protection Act (MMPA) still needed?
+Why was the Marine Mammal Protection Act (MMPA) created?

 - The MMPA also was enacted because of the understanding that data lacking on the effects of removal of these organisms from an ecosystem has detrimental effects to the entire system.